manu354/cryptocurrency-arbitrage/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# Arbitrage - a node.js script to help find and act on arbitrage opportunities.
+# Crypto Arbitrage - a node.js script to help find and act on arbitrage opportunities.
 A cryptocurrency arbitrage opportunity calculator and trading bot.
 Over 800 currencies and 50 markets.

-To use, go to https://manu354.github.io/arbitrage/ , for development install nodejs ^V8.00 and run `npm install` in the folder where the script `main.js` is.
+To use, go to https://manu354.github.io/crypto-arbitrage/ , for development install nodejs ^V8.00 and run `npm install` in the folder where the script `main.js` is.
 To run the program write `node main` or `npm start`.
 To change market settings, and to add your own markets edit the `settings.js` file.

 ## Short term **roadmap**